Stand and Deliver: Legacy

+In 2013, Rand Paul was accused of—and subsequently admitted to—plagiarizing the Wikipedia page of the movie in one of his speeches.

 In 2016, the United States Postal Service issued a 1st Class Forever "Jaime Escalante" stamp to honor "the East Los Angeles teacher whose inspirational methods led supposedly 'unteachable' high school students to master calculus."
+That year, the U.S. Embassy in Bolivia sponsored a screening of Stand and Deliver at Cinemateca Boliviana on September 7.